Getting to Wolf’s Lair

 If you plan it well, it is the easiest, fastest and generally most reliable way.
 The taxi rank is located right in front of the rail station and there are a number of taxi companies in Kętrzyn, so you shouldn’t have any trouble.

-Book a return trip with your driver as It will save you the hassle of organising it on your way back as the taxis may not be available in Wolf’s Lair. - You can walk.
+Book a return trip with your driver.
+It will save you the hassle of organising it on your way back as the taxis may not be available in Wolf’s Lair. - You can walk.

 I haven’t found any specific bike rental in the area, but some local hotels offer bikes for rent.
 You might like to google them (“bike rental” or “wypożyczalnia rowerów”) – they are easy to find. - You could take a bus…